 |

-Use of Biometrics Two GWU graduate students, Vivian Chu and Gayathri Rajendran, provide an incisive survey of who is using biometrics, for what purpose, the advantages and disadvantages, and other practices.
-With security needs rising, this technology has a bright future. |
+Use of Biometrics Two GWU graduate students, Vivian Chu and Gayathri Rajendran, provide an incisive survey of who is using biometrics, for what purpose, and the pros and cons.
+With security needs rising, the field has a bright future. |

 |